 Students with a concentration in quantitative studies may enter into fields such as business, management, statistics, information technology, and consulting.

-The minimum requirements for the concentration are one course in statistics, one year-long sequence in mathematics at the 300-level or above, and two courses at the 300-level or above in the area of application.
-The minimum number of credits required to complete the concentration is 19.
+The minimum requirements are one course in statistics, 12 credits of intermediate courses, one year-long sequence in mathematics at the 300-level, and two courses at the 300-level or above in the area of application.
+28 credits overall is required.
 There are no limits to the suitable areas of application.
 Art, music, literature, biology, chemistry, physics, economics, political science, psychology, or sociology—any of these would do if the student looked at issues from a quantitative point of view.